Phyks/pandoc_boilerplate/README.md

 Includes various Pandoc filters:

 * Automatically convert `SVG` files to `PDF` and rewrite the image link to include them in the document easily.

 * Include [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) for
 easy numbering and referencing.

-* Convert fractions like "(n/k)" to "\frac{n}{k}" when n and k are integers in math environment.
+* Convert simple fractions like "(n / k)" to LaTeX's "\\frac{n}{k}" when n and k are integers in a math environment.

+* automatically convert function names (cos, sin, exp, log) to their LaTeX equivalent (\\cos and so on) when in a mathematical environment, then taking out the useless leading `\`.

 ## TODO

-* automatically convert function names (cos, sin, exp, log) to their LaTeX equivalent (\cos and so on) when in a mathematical environment, then taking out the useless leading `\`.

 * anything else like this that could help writing more readable LaTeX code :)